$P=W$ via $\mathcal{H}_2$: Higgs bundles

 \subsection{Algebras in the twisted case}

 We apply the construction of Section \ref{sec:hecke} to the following moduli space.
 Fix $r>0$.
 For each $d\in\BZ$, let $\CM_{r,d,D}^\ellipt$ be the moduli stack of $D$-twisted Higgs bundles of rank $r$ and degree $d$ whose spectral curve is reduced and irreducible.
-We call it the elliptic moduli stack.
-Denote by $M_{r,d,D}^\ellipt$ the corresponding coarse moduli space.
+We call it the \textit{elliptic} moduli stack.